ublue-os/ubuntu/README.md

     - GNOME Terminal
       - `Ctrl`-`Alt`-`t` - will launch a host-level GNOME Terminal if you need to do host-level things in Fedora (you shouldn't need to do much).
 - Cloud Native Tools
     - [kind](https://kind.sigs.k8s.io/) - Run a Kubernetes cluster on your machine.
-Do a `kind create cluster` to get started!
+Do a `kind create cluster` on the host to get started!
     - [kubectl](https://kubernetes.io/docs/reference/kubectl/) - Administer Kubernetes Clusters
     - [Podman-Docker](https://github.com/containers/podman) - Automatically aliases the `docker` command to `podman`
+    - [virt-manager](https://virt-manager.org/) - for virtual machine management
 - Quality of Life Improvements
     - systemd shutdown timers adjusted to 15 seconds
     - udev rules for game controllers included out of the box